+The Hocheson surname finds its earliest origins with the ancient Anglo-Saxon culture of Britain.
+Their name is derived from the baptismal name for Roger,which was originally derived from the nickname Hodge.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hocheson family

 Important Dates for the Hocheson family

 This web page shows only a small excerpt of our Hocheson research.
-Another 171 words (12 lines of text) covering the years 1801, 1591, 1616 and 1611 are included under the topic Early Hocheson History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1801, 1591, 1616 and 1611 are included under the topic Early Hocheson History in all our PDF Extended History products and printed products wherever possible.

 Hocheson Spelling Variations

-.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, early Anglo-Saxon surnames like Hocheson are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hocheson include: Hodgson, Hodson, Hodsdon and others.

 Early Notables of the Hocheson family (pre 1700)